 In 2018, the district began to administer the Panorama survey, which focuses more on school climate and culture, engagement and communication.
 Panorama doesn't include questions about students' alcohol, drug and tobacco consumption.

-"The move to the Panorama survey was before my time, but I felt it critical to reintegrate back into our district, so we are relaunching it this school year," said Streshly.
+"The move to the Panorama survey was before my time, but I felt it critical to reintegrate (the Healthy Kids Survey) back into our district, so we are relaunching it this school year," Streshly said.

 Local efforts to curb vaping

 This school year, the Sequoia district hired intervention counselors for each of its four comprehensive high schools through district funding and through a grant from San Mateo County.
 These counselors work to support students who are at-risk, as well as those with behavioral, academic or social and emotional struggles, including students who might be vaping or considering vaping, said Gutierrez.